Our history

 So for many years now we have met more-or-less monthly, with volunteer numbers varying from one or two on some occasions to over thirty on others (when we have been augmented by cadres of Scouts, or when other local conservation volunteer groups have joined us).

 One other thing is worth mentioning in this brief history: The Greenham and Crookham Commons Act 2002.
 Sounds boring?
 Well you don't have to read it unless you really want to, via this link.
-What's important here is that the Act established the Greenham and Crookham Commons Commission, a body of 20 members which plays a major part in managing the commons.
+What's important here is that the Act established the Greenham and Crookham Common Commission, a body of 20 members which plays a major part in managing the commons.

 The Commission records commoners' rights, regulates the grazing, and has collaborated with BBOWT to produce a new management plan.
 WBC as the landowner has to consult the Commission before making decisions on some management issues.